 1. New Hire Customer Service Training

-As with any new role, the first month or two of training can dictate an employee’s long-term success.
-Customer service training and onboarding for new hires aren't any different.
+As with any new role, the first month or two of training can dictate an employee's long-term success with your company.
+Customer service training for new hires isn't any different and should be an essential part of onboarding.

 This specific type of training will help new employees acclimate to a new job, company, and culture and ensure they're ready to communicate with your valuable customers.